ogbuaguwizard/art-institution-management-platform/README.md

 ## Project Overview

-**Peter Fleming Arts Limited** is an art institution with multiple interconnected areas of operation, including:
+**Peterfleming Arts Limited** is an art institution with multiple interconnected areas of operation, including:

 | Area | Description |
 | --- | --- |